chromium/chromium/docs/testing/chromeos_debugging_tips.md

 There a couple ways to disable a test on Chrome's builders:
-- **With a full CrOS checkout**: If you have a full CrOS checkout, you can add the `informational` attribute to the test's definition (see [Tast attributes] for more info).
+- **With a full CrOS checkout**: If you have a full CrOS checkout, you can add the `informational` [attribute] to the test's definition.
+(You may be able to bypass the need for a full CrOS checkout by using the `Edit code` button in codesearch UI, but this flow is unverified.)
 This can take time (ie: many hours) to land and propagate onto Chrome's builders.
 So if you need the test disabled ASAP, consult the next option.
 - **With only a Chromium checkout**: You can also add the test to the list of disabled tests for the step's GN target.
-For example, to disable a test in the `chrome_all_tast_tests` step, add it to [this list].
+For example, to disable a test in the `chrome_all_tast_tests` step, add it to [this list]. **Note**: If the test is failing consistently, and you only disable it here, it will likely start to fail in the next [Chrome uprev] on CrOS's builders, which can lead to further problems down the road.
+So please make sure you pursue the first option as well in that case.

 In both cases, please make sure a bug is filed for the test, and route it to the appropriate owners.